Reducing Rouquier Complexes

 Let $(W,S)$ be a Coxeter system.
 For each $s,t\in S$ let $m_{st}$ be the order of $st$ in $W$ (in particular $m_{ss}=1$), so that

 We will restrict to the case $|S|<\infty$ of finitely generated Coxeter systems.

 Let $\cword$ be the free monoid generated by $S$.
 Its elements are called \emph{Coxeter words} and will be denoted by underlined letters.
-If $\uw$ is a Coxeter word, we say that it \emph{expresses} the element $w\in W$ if $w$ is its image via the natural morphism $\cword\rightarrow W$ (this morphism is surjective because each $s$ is an involution).
+If $\uw$ is a Coxeter word, we say that it \emph{expresses} the element $w\in W$ if $w$ is its image via the natural morphism $\cword\rightarrow W$.
 We say that a word is \emph{monotonous} if it contains only (repetitions of) one letter.
 Let $\ell(\uw)$ denote the length of $\uw$, i.e.\ the number of its letters.
 The word $\uw$ is said to be \emph{reduced} if there is no shorter word expressing $w$.